Mariah Carey: Nick Cannon Thinks Bryan Tanaka Relationship Fake

 — Daily Mail Celebrity (@DailyMailCeleb) February 6, 2017

-Unfortunately, it seems viewers, fans and even her ex are questioning the legitimacy of the relationship.
-Carey has also since experienced a few more setbacks, such as a horrendous performance on New Year’s Eve at the New York City ball drop when she couldn’t even lip sync in time with the music.
+Unfortunately, it seems viewers, fans, and even her ex are questioning the legitimacy of the relationship.
+Carey has also experienced a few more setbacks recently, such as a horrendous performance on New Year’s Eve at the New York City ball drop when she couldn’t even lip sync in time with the music.
 Carey and her manager placed the blame on the show’s producers.

 Additionally, Carey just released her latest single “I Don’t” featuring YG.
 However, the song has flopped and is the first sign that the New Year’s performance may have done more damage to the star’s reputation as a performer than originally had been thought.
-The most recent news is that Carey’s upcoming tour with Lionel Richie is not selling very well and that Ticketmaster is even offering two tickets for the price of one.
+The most recent news is that Carey’s upcoming tour with Lionel Richie is not selling very well, and Ticketmaster is even offering two tickets for the price of one.

 [Featured Image by Frederick M. Brown]